 I’d like to tell you about the origins of Demonkind (in the sense that we use that term here).
-I don’t normally write in the first person, because Demonkind is for you, for all of us.
+I don’t normally write in the first person, because Demonkind is a generalized premise for you, for all of us.
 But it springs from visions that I have experienced for many years, and the reasons for its aesthetics and eccentricities come from my personal story.

-My parents rejected the strict religious upbringing imposed by their parents.
-They taught me atheism and disdain for authority from the beginning.
-No god, no law, no meaning, no direction.
-Unfortunately, like most others in that reactionary position, they offered nothing in its place–just that we individually strive and stumble through life, we die, and worms eat us, The End.
-This seemingly quite rational viewpoint did not prevent them from generally treating other people with prejudice and hostility, and of course that behavior rubbed off on me by example.
+My parents rejected their own strict religious upbringing, and they taught me atheism and disdain for authority from the beginning: no god, no law, no meaning, no direction.
+Unfortunately, like many others in that reactionary position, they offered nothing actually helpful in its place–just that we individually strive and stumble through life, we die, and worms eat us, The End.
+This viewpoint seems rational enough, but rationality did not keep them from generally treating other people with prejudice and hostility, and of course that behavior rubbed off on me by example.

 Over time I dabbled in a wide range of groups and philosophical studies: Sufism, Buddhism, Baha’i, and several branches of paganism and occultism with European roots.
 They all had strong merits, and beautiful art and literature, but invariably something in their dogma or liturgy would conflict with my deeply-indoctrinated atheism and antagonism toward authority and society.
-Additionally, I had a hard time investing belief into specific details such as holy names or ritual requirements, as I saw no reason to accept that any one set of such details had more validity than any other.
+Additionally, I had a hard time investing any belief into details like holy names or ritual requirements, as I saw no reason to accept that any one group’s set of those had more inherent validity than any other.

 For many years, I could not reconcile these visions with the difficult time I had actually connecting with other people, or functioning in schools or jobs.
 Once again I dissociated and sank into depression.
 My visions did not subside but they turned deathly cold.
 Instead of an enormous living organism, I saw the grinding gears of an unfeeling machine made of endless dust.
 It still interconnected, more or less, but it did not matter or mean anything.

-I joined their local chapter, thinking some physical and social activism would make it all more substantial for me.
-Unfortunately, this group had ineffectual leadership, with no plans for their own actions or even delivering much of a message.
+I joined their local chapter, thinking some physical and social activism would make it all more substantial for me, but unfortunately this group had dismal leadership and only a flimsy idea of what they were doing.
 I challenged them on their philosophy and intentions, which they did not appreciate, and they kicked me out.
 Later on I discovered the national organization was infested with racists and misogynists anyway.

 All of the paths and groups I studied had either failed to match what I had seen of the workings of the universe, or they failed to provide real help to people here on Earth.
 I set myself to meditation about this problem.
 As I contemplated, my visions heated back up, and new perceptions came.
 I saw creatures of purpose and vitality, with limitless physical forms, exploring the darkness around me.
 In one instance that struck me deeply, at first I saw only the endless void, but then I rotated in place 180 degrees, and faced all of humanity.
 I realized that neither perspective invalidated the other.

 In that moment I started to once again see life flowing through everything, instead of just dust.
 I saw every injury and every nourishment rippling outward to the farthest cells.
-I wondered if I could find any way to bond this fairly universal spiritual vision with the rebellious darkness of my individual psyche.
+As the vision expanded, I wondered if I could find any way to reconcile this fairly universal spiritual conception with the tenaciously rebellious darkness inside me.

-I embraced this challenge and set to writing down page after page of thoughts.
+Embracing this challenge, I set to writing down page after page of thoughts.
 Soon it began to cohere around some core values that kept coming up.
 Some of them contradicted each other, while others only seemed to conflict until I tried new ways of looking at them together.
 It hit me that each apparent opposition exactly reflected the vision in which I turned from the void toward the living.
 Any object has more than one side, and we can’t perceive all the facets at once, but that does not mean the sides somehow cancel each other out, nor deny the core they share.